Academic Catalog

 Academic Calendar and Course Scheduling

-Spring semester includes a Winter term that begins after fall commencement and ends before spring semester classes begin.
+Spring semester includes a Winter session that begins after fall commencement and ends before the rest of the spring semester classes begin.

 Spring semester begins one week prior to the Martin Luther King (MLK) holiday weekend.
 Classes are canceled for MLK weekend (Saturday-Monday) and resume on Tuesday following the holiday.
 Spring Break is scheduled eight weeks after the start of classes, from Monday through Saturday.
 Classes resume on the following Sunday and continue until Monday of week 15 into the semester.
 A reading day is held the Tuesday after classes end, with exams beginning on Wednesday and continuing to the following Wednesday.
 Commencement is scheduled on the Friday and Saturday after exams have been administered; Saturday is the degree conferral date.